 Job seeking preferences settings

-To change, your preferences click here.
+To change your preferences, click here.
 You can also access this page from your home page in “Settings & Privacy” under the “Me” tab on the top bar.

-How to search job on LinkedIn
+How to search for jobs on LinkedIn

 Steps to follow